How to prepare a trip to Argentina

 Pampa is an amazing variety of landscapes: forested plains and hills, desert lakes with salt lakes, and grasslands with tall grass.
 This area is considered the birthplace of the legendary gaucho cowboys, who caught wild horses and buffaloes and drove them to the ranch.
 Pampa plays a leading role in the supply of agricultural products.
 Veal from these places continues to be the best in all of Latin America.

+Cordoba is the second largest city in Argentina and in many respects superior to the capital.
+It is known for the beautiful colonial buildings, the old market, the Catholic church Iglesia Catedral, the Jesuit church and much more.
 Visit the list of travel agents in Argentina to choose a professional who will assist in preparing a tour to this country.
 For more detailed needs, such as local or international flights, hotels, tour guides or transport, see the Argentina tour operators.